openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 First, wget will download the required files (e.g. the josm plugins) into the downloads subdir.
 Then jaunch4j wraps the josm.jar into a josm.exe, which makes registration of file extensions a lot easier.
-Then NSIS is called to create the actual josm-setup-x.x.x.exe.
+Then NSIS is called to create the actual josm-setup-latest.exe.

 known issues
 ------------
 - absolute paths in openstreetmap-setup.sh
 - bookmarks are of ulfl's personal interest (should be replaced e.g. by some "well known" places)
-- version number fixed to 0.0.x (better use SVN version?)
+- version number fixed to latest (JOSM and Plugins have different SVN versions, some plugins not even in SVN)
 - localisation/internationalisation settings (currently only english supported)
 - josm should support "global settings" instead of only the personal profile
 - josm should use some defaults already instead of the installer ones